mahi mahi coconut curry served with roasted root vegetables and basmati rice

 The fish is the centerpiece of this mahi mahi coconut curry, so it deserves to be cooked well.

 Pat the fillets completely dry with paper towels.
 Season both sides with salt and pepper.
-Heat a skillet (cast iron if you have it) over medium-high heat with a thin layer of high-heat oil.
+Heat a skillet over medium-high heat with a thin layer of high-heat oil.
 Avocado oil or grapeseed oil both work.

 Lay the fillets in the pan presentation side down.
 Don’t touch them.
 Let them sear for three to four minutes until a golden crust forms.
 Flip once and cook for another two to three minutes depending on the thickness.
 You want the fish to be opaque throughout but still moist.
 If you have an instant-read thermometer, pull it at 137 degrees.
 It will carry over to 140 to 145 as it rests.